Definition: APA Citation

 (Author´s surname, publication year, page number)

 Proper referencing involves giving your reader essential information about the sources quoted in your text (cf. Beins 2012: 4).
 Thus, the reader of your paper or thesis can easily trace back your sources and access them if needed.
 The APA citation style is just one of many referencing systems that can be used as a guideline for referencing.

 The Publication Manual of the American Psychological Association (short: APA) was originally developed for the field of psychology (cf. Madigan et al. 1995: 428).
 However, it is widely used in other fields of study as well.

 Even though the APA citation style originated in the natural sciences, it is now commonly used in the humanities (cf. Samac et al. 2014: 115).

 You should know that the Publication Manual of the American Psychological Association (APA) provides a detailed guideline to writing academic research papers, addressing all formal requirements.
 This overview, however, focuses on how to quote in the APA format and does not present the Manual in its entirety (cf. Madigan et al. 1995: 428).

 Recommended: Harvard Referencing

-Everything at a glance: APA citations in your bachelor thesis
+At a glance: APA citations in your Bachelor´s thesis

 As you already know, APA citation is an author-year-system.
-To cite properly in apa style, these components are crucial (cf. Beins, 2012, S. 5):
+To cite properly using APA style, these components are crucial (cf. Beins, 2012, S. 5):